 Social psychology emphasizes the power of the social situation as a determinant of individual behavior, thinking, and emotion.
 Personality psychology emphasizes characteristics of the individual that are stable over time but which also determine the individual's behavior, thinking, and emotion.
-The social-personality program provides particular emphasis on culture, decision making, emotion, gender issues, personality development and assessment, social cognition, and subjective well-being.
+The social-personality program provides particular emphasis on attitudes, culture, emotion, attachment, close relationships, personality development and assessment, genetic and environmental etiology of individual differences, social cognition, social status and power, religion, and subjective well-being.

 Students may specialize in social psychology, personality psychology, or both.
 Students also may take advantage of related courses offered in Industrial-Organizational psychology.
 The program is designed to train students to become contributing scientists in academic or applied settings and to become teachers at the graduate and undergraduate levels.
 Over the course of the program, students and advisor work together to design a program of study fitted to the student's particular needs and interests.
 The program places a heavy emphasis on original research from the beginning of graduate studies, and all students complete a first-year research project which they then present in the division seminar.

 Students have access to state-of-the-art research facilities.
 Laboratories are run by individual faculty members, and include small cubicles for individual computer testing, small conference rooms for group interaction, and large rooms for mass questionnaire testing.